fehmicansaglam/tepkin/README.md

 Tepkin is a free software project and will always be.
 I work hard to make it stable and to add new features.
 I am always available if you encounter a problem and file an issue on Github.
 If you like Tepkin and find it helpful, you might give me a gift from some of the books (Kindle) I have in my wish list:

 [My Wish List on Amazon](http://amzn.com/w/1P7899I22B046).
 Thanks!

+One last thing, I am available for hire.
+If you think you know a job that is suitable for me, especially in Europe, please contact me at fehmican dot saglam at gmail dot com.